-It seems like everyone nowadays fixates on the attacking players, who are renowned for their technical skills and speed.
-Whilst defending is important, many do not realize how much technical and athletic ability is required to be a good defender in soccer.
+Everyone nowadays fixates on the attacking players, renowned for their technical skills and speed.
+While defending is essential, many do not realize how much technical and athletic ability is required to be a good defender in soccer.

-In this article, we will explore the world of defending, and how you can improve your ability with some practical tips.
-Look out for the FAQ section where we will dive into some of the most asked questions about how to become a better defender in soccer.
+This article will explore the world of defending and how you can improve your ability with some practical tips.
+Look out for the FAQ section, where we will dive into some of the most asked questions about becoming a better defender in soccer.

 Become A Better Defender With These Soccer Defending Tips